 |Income||$ Annual||$ Fortnight|

-They already have emergency money of $4,500 in an online savings account which earns them $104 per annum interest.
+They have $8,000 in an online savings account which earns them $104 per annum interest.
 I must emphasise that some of the figures in this budget may seem to you to be about right, too high or too low.
 It doesn’t really matter if this differs a lot from your income and expenditure because everyone’s budget is different, but I have tried to make this budget as realistic as possible.
 It’ll also differ a bit depending on where you live – residents of Launceston would spend more on gas for heating than those of you in Cairns.

 Example Budget – Savings

 |TOTAL SAVINGS||$ 5,800||$ 223|

 The first thing that comes out of their budget is their savings.
 At $5,800 they are achieving 10% per annum, which they budget as $223 per fortnight.
 The key part of their budget is now done.
 Simple hey?

 |Rent/mortgage||$ 13,800||$ 530|

 |Rates||$ 0||$ 0|